-For the purpose of the foregoing calculation, the Company's "Net Asset Value" is generally calculated by (i) starting with the value of the Company's "Net Asset Value", as such term is defined in the Company's Certificate of Designation of Series A Participating Convertible Preferred Stock of the Company dated as of May 12, 2011 (the "Preferred Stock Certificate"), (ii) then subtracting from such amount the Company's deferred tax liabilities, (iii) then adding to such amount the Company's capital contributions to fund start-up businesses, which is subject to a \$20 million cap, (iii) then adding to such amount the Company's deferred financing costs, (iv) then adding to such amount the value of the Company's assets that have not been appraised, which is subject to a \$50 million cap, (v) then eliminating the effect of any increase in legacy liabilities associated with our predecessor entity, Zapata Corporation and its subsidiaries, (vi) then adding to such amount expenses incurred in connection with completing any acquisitions by the Company within the past twelve months, and (vii) excluding any accretion on preferred stock (calculated in the manner contained in the Preferred Stock Certificate).
+For the purpose of the foregoing calculation, the Company's "Net Asset Value" is generally calculated by (i) starting with the value of the Company's "Net Asset Value", as such term is defined in the Company's Certificate of Designation of Series A Participating Convertible Preferred Stock of the Company dated as of May 12, 2011 (the "Preferred Stock Certificate"), (ii) then subtracting from such amount the Company's deferred tax liabilities, (iii) then adding to such amount the Company's capital contributions to fund start-up businesses, which is subject to a \$20 million cap, (iii) then adding to such amount the Company's assets that have not been appraised, which is subject to a \$50 million cap, (v) then eliminating the effect of any increase in legacy liabilities associated with our predecessor entity, Zapata Corporation and its subsidiaries, (vi) then adding to such amount expenses incurred in connection with completing any acquisitions by the Company within the past twelve months, and (vii) excluding any accretion on preferred stock (calculated in the manner contained in the Preferred Stock Certificate).
 The Company then makes adjustments to eliminate the effects of any conversion of preferred stock into common stock.